LinuxCNC/wlo/_posts/linuxcnc-2025-Norway.md

 How to improve our developers' experience
 1. Documentation
    - Folks do not like to have a large repository with too many languages, especially so as only fragments tend to be translated
-   - Unclear when and how the documentation on web page is updated
+   - Unclear when and how the documentation on the web pages is updated

 2. BuildBot2 to substitute BuildBot - The main buildbot can probably be retired, it is now only building for out-of-support OS variants.